intel-iot-devkit/how-to-code-samples/robot-arm/cpp/README.md

 You need to have a Grove* Base Shield V2 connected to the Arduino\*-compatible breakout board to plug all the Grove devices into the Grove Base Shield V2.
 Make sure you have the tiny VCC switch on the Grove Base Shield V2 set to **5V**.

-You need to power the Intel® Edison board with the external power adapter that comes with your starter kit, or substitute an external **12V 1.5A** power supply.
+You need to power the Intel® Edison board or Arduino 101\* board with the external power adapter that comes with your starter kit, or substitute an external **12V 1.5A** power supply.
 You can also use an external battery, such as a **5V** USB battery.

 In addition, you need a breadboard and an extra **5V** power supply to provide power to both the motors.

 Note: You need a separate battery or power supply for the motors.
 You cannot use the same power supply for both the Intel® Edison board and the motors, so you need either 2 batteries or 2 power supplies in total.